palakkeni5/one-room-chat-app/README.md

 # One Room Chat App

-This is a real-time multi-user chat application with a single chat room that allows users to communicate with each other.
+This project aims to develop a real-time multi-user chat application with a single chat room that allows users to communicate with each other.
+The application will have a React-based front-end, a Java Spring Boot back-end with a PostgreSQL database and Kafka as streams processing component.

 ## Demo